-We get a lot of questions about loans and what types of loans there are.
-That being said, we’ve put together a little info on the four major types of loans.
+We get a lot of questions about loans and what types of loans there are, so we’ve put together a little info on the four major types of loans.

-USDA-A USDA loan also known as the USDA Rural Development Guaranteed Housing Loan Program, is a mortgage loan offered to rural property owners by the United States Department of Agriculture.
+A USDA loan, also known as the USDA Rural Development Guaranteed Housing Loan Program, is a mortgage loan offered to rural property owners by the United States Department of Agriculture.
 USDA home loans have a zero down payment mortgage for eligible rural and suburban home buyers.
-There are three types of loan programs:
+There are three types of USDA loan programs.

 If you have any questions about the different types of loans outlined above, please reach out to us!
 We would be happy to get you in touch with our preferred mortgage lender.